Skip to main content.

 Plant Vogtle 3 & 4

-Plant Vogtle units 3 and 4 will be the first new nuclear units built in the United States in the last three decades.
-As construction continues, Georgia Power remains focused on completing Vogtle units 3 and 4 with safety and quality as top priorities.
+Plant Vogtle Units 3&4 have achieved commercial operation and are the first new nuclear units built in the United States in the last three decades.

 Who was Alvin Vogtle?